Chub-Dracarys/Chub-Dracarys/README.md

 - 👋 Hi, I’m @Chub-Dracarys
 - 👀 I’m interested in cloud computing
-- 🌱 I’m currently learning Terraform and lamda
+- 🌱 I’m currently learning Terraform and lambda

 <!---
 Chub-Dracarys/Chub-Dracarys is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.